National Transport Commission: The National Transport Advisory Council (NTAC)

 Also included in the 2002 review of the NRTC was a recommendation for the creation of a non-statutory body called the National Transport Advisory Council (NTAC).
 The proposed function of NTAC was to conduct strategic analyses and give advice to the ATC on strategic priorities for national infrastructure investment, options for pricing of access to road, rail and other transport infrastructure and directions and priorities for modal integration relevant to national freight issues.

 The long term intention was for functions of the NTAC to be transferred through to the National Transport Commission after three years if agreed upon unanimously by the ATC.
 Despite the recommendation, NTAC was never implemented.

 2009 review

-A steering committee was appointed in January 2009 to conduct the NTC's most recent review and delivered its final report to the Chair of the Australian Transport Council (ATC, the predecessor to SCOTI) in August 2009.
+A steering committee was appointed in January 2009 to conduct a review and delivered its final report to the Chair of the Australian Transport Council (ATC, the predecessor to SCOTI) in August 2009.
 The Coalition of Australian Governments (COAG) and the ATC endorsed the recommendations in December 2009.

 Key recommendations which were endorsed included: